How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

 Before you start a gaming session, it’s always a good idea to check on any apps you have running in the background and close them.

-That way, you won’t have to worry about them crashing your game or causing any lag.
+That way, you won’t have to worry about them crashing your game or causing lag.

 Certain applications will significantly drain your battery when left open, even if you aren’t actively using them.

-For Windows users, simply go into your laptop’s settings, go to Apps and Features, and type see which apps are affecting your battery life into the search bar.
+For Windows users, go into your laptop’s settings, go to Apps and Features, and type see which apps affect your battery life into the search bar.

-This will bring up a list of the applications that are sapping your laptop’s power.
+This will include a list of the applications that are sapping your laptop’s power.

-If you see any apps that aren’t directly necessary to your gaming session, go ahead and close them.
+If you see any apps that aren’t directly necessary to your gaming session, close them.

-Many people forget about apps like Skype or Spotify that they’ve left open in the background and end up wondering why their laptop is running so slowly.
+Many people forget about apps like Skype or Spotify that they’ve left open in the background and wonder why their laptop is running so slowly.

-Meanwhile, the apps are draining a massive amount of power while not contributing to anything meaningful.
+Meanwhile, the apps are draining massive amounts of power while not contributing to anything meaningful.

 3. Lower your display brightness as much as possible

-It’s certainly understandable if you want your brightness turned up as high as it’ll go so that your games look exceptionally vivid and clear.
+It’s understandable if you want your brightness turned up as high as possible so that your games look exceptionally vivid and clear.

-However, sacrificing a small amount of brightness can go a long way when trying to preserve battery power, especially when you’re on the go and don’t have a charger with you.
+However, sacrificing a small amount of brightness can go a long way when trying to preserve battery power, especially when you’re on the go and don’t have a charger.

 Not only will you be conserving the battery by turning it down, but you’ll also be protecting your eyesight.

-While turning up your brightness to the maximum setting is tempting, you probably won’t even notice much of a difference if you turn it down slightly.
+While turning your brightness to the maximum setting is tempting, you probably won’t notice much difference if you turn it down slightly.

-You’ll prevent your laptop from overheating and keep your cooling fans from working overtime, too, which is a practical yet simple way to help your battery last longer.
+You’ll prevent your laptop from overheating and keep your cooling fans from working overtime.
+This is a practical yet simple way to help your battery last longer.

 4. Check your battery performance slider or battery saver mode